Adjusted Connections I: Differential Cocycles for Principal Groupoid Bundles with Connection: Lie groupoids, Lie algebroids, and differential graded manifolds

 A crucial ingredient in our discussion is Ševera's differentiation of quasi-groupoids to $L_\infty$-algebroids~\cite{Severa:2006aa}, see also~\cite{Jurco:2016qwv} and in particular~\cite{Li:2014} for details.
 Recall that there is a general Lie theory for $\infty$- or quasi-Lie groupoids, i.e.~Kan simplicial manifolds, and the $L_\infty$-algebroid of a quasi-groupoid can be seen as a representation of the 1-jet of a simplicial manifold.

 Let us give the specialization of this differentiation procedure to the case of Lie group\-oids.\footnote{In the general construction, there is an issue regarding representability, which has been addressed in~\cite{Li:2014}.
 Moreover, in all our cases, we can explicitly see that the internal homomorphisms are representable.} This differentiation makes use of a special class of surjective submersions. \begin{definition}[Tangent submersion] Let $\Theta\coloneqq\IR[-1]$.
-The tangent submersion $\sigma_\Theta(\caX)$ for $\caX$ a manifold is the evident projection $\sigma_\Theta(\caX):\caX\times \Theta\rightarrow \caX$.
+The tangent submersion $\sigma_\Theta(\caX)$ for $\caX$ a dg-manifold is the evident projection $\sigma_\Theta(\caX):\caX\times \Theta\rightarrow \caX$.
 We write $\sigma_\Theta(*)$ for the trivial projection $\Theta\rightarrow *$, where $*$ is the singleton set. \end{definition}

 The differentiation itself now works as follows. \begin{proposition}[\cite{Severa:2006aa}] The grade-shifted Lie algebroid $\sfLie(\scG)[1]$ of a Lie groupoid $\scG$ is the internal hom\footnote{see \ref{app:graded_manifolds} for details} $\ihom(\check \scC(\sigma_\Theta(*)),\scG)$ in the category of graded manifolds, which carries naturally the structure of a differential graded manifold.
-The differential in the corresponding Chevalley--Eilenberg algebra is induced by the canonical action of $\ihom(\Theta,\Theta)$ and the differential of $\scG$. \end{proposition}
+The differential in the corresponding Chevalley--Eilenberg algebra is induced by the canonical action of $\ihom(\Theta,\Theta)$. \end{proposition}

 We briefly demonstrate this proposition by computation, as similar computations will become relevant later.
 We start by considering functors of graded Lie groupoids

 for $\caX$ some graded manifold.
 Such functors contain maps\footnote{Later in \ref{sec:principal_groupoid_bundles}, we will identify these maps with the description of principal $\scG$-bundles over $\caX$ subordinate to $\sigma_\Theta(\caX)$ in terms of differential cocycles.}